-We anticipate that the carbon pricing mechanism will sit within a trading scheme¹ ("Scheme") and we understand draft legislation will be released 31 July 2011.
-The Scheme will oblige liable entities to buy and surrender permits equal to their direct emissions of carbon dioxide equivalents (CO2-e).
-Failure to surrender sufficient permits will result in a penalty.
-For the first three years the permit prices will be fixed after which permits will be auctioned.
-It is called a "tax" because during the fixed price permit period the obligation on liable entities to purchase fixed price permits falls within the legal definition of a "tax".
+Draft legislation released on 28 July 2011 confirms that the carbon pricing mechanism will sit within a trading scheme ("Scheme").
+The Scheme obliges liable entities to buy and surrender carbon units equal to their direct emissions of carbon dioxide equivalents (CO2-e).
+Failure to surrender sufficient carbon units will result in a penalty.
+For the first three years the carbon unit prices will be fixed after which carbon units will be auctioned.
+It is called a "tax" because during the fixed price period the obligation on liable entities to purchase fixed price carbon units falls within the legal definition of a "tax".

 1 July 2012

 A$23 for 2012/2013 financial year and increasing in real terms by 2.5% in each of the following two years.
-From 1 July 2015 the permits will be auctioned.
+From 1 July 2015 the carbon units will be auctioned.
 For at least the first three years of market prices there will be with a "floor" of A$15 (increasing by 4% pa) and a ceiling of A$20 above an "international price" (increasing by 5% pa) (to be reviewed in 2017).
-The permit price under the Scheme is expected to track the international price but could trade above the international price because only 50% of internationally recognised permits will be eligible for surrender under the Scheme.
+The carbon unit price under the Scheme is expected to track the international price but could trade above the international price because only 50% of internationally recognised carbon units will be eligible for surrender under the Scheme.

-The Scheme covers 60% of Australia's emissions, excludes agriculture and transport fuels and will impose an obligation on around 500 entities who operate facilities which emit carbon dioxide equivalent in excess of 25,0000 tonnes per year and certain waste facilities emitting more than 10,000 tonnes per year.
-Transport fuels may² however be indirectly covered by a reduction in fuel tax concessions initially on "off road" heavy vehicles other than agriculture, fishing and forestry (estimated to raise A$1.9 billion over the first four years).
-Domestic aviation fuel excise will be increased to "account" for a carbon price.
+The Scheme covers 40-50% of Australia's greenhouse gas emissions2 primarily from stationary energy, industrial processes, fugitive emissions and emissions from waste.
+It imposes an obligation on around 500 entities who operate facilities which emit carbon dioxide equivalent in excess of 25,000 tonnes per year and certain waste facilities emitting more than 10,000 tonnes per year.
+The Scheme excludes agriculture and transport fuels.
+Transport fuels used by 'off-road' heavy vehicles (other than agriculture, fishing and forestry) will however be indirectly covered by a reduction in fuel tax concessions3 (estimated to raise A$1.9 billion over the first four years).
+In addition fuel excise will be increased to 'account' for a carbon price for rail, domestic shipping and domestic aviation4.
 The treatment of fuel will be reconsidered in 2014.

-The permits are likely to be uncertificated and recorded in a registry.
-One permit being equal to one tonne of CO2-e.
-The permits will be classified as financial products and liable entities may need a financial services licence for certain kinds of forward trading.
+The carbon units are uncertificated and recorded in a registry.
+One carbon unit being equal to one tonne of CO2-e.
+The carbon units will be classified as financial products and liable entities may need a financial services licence for certain kinds of forward trading.

-Fixed price permits will be sold by the Scheme administrator (the Clean Energy Regulator) to liable entities and automatically surrendered on purchase by bookkeeping entries.
-In addition, liable entities can purchase and surrender up to 5% of their permit requirements from Carbon Farming Initiative credits (see below).
+Fixed price carbon units will be sold by the Scheme administrator (the Clean Energy Regulator) to liable entities and automatically surrendered on purchase by bookkeeping entries.
+In addition, liable entities can purchase and surrender up to 5% of their carbon unit requirements from Carbon Farming Initiative credits (see below).
 International permits cannot be used to acquit liability during the fixed price period.
-Up to 75% of permits must be acquired and surrendered during each year of the fixed price period with the balance being surrendered by the following 1 February.
+Up to 75% of carbon units must be acquired and surrendered during each year of the fixed price period with the balance being surrendered by the following 1 February.

-The Clean Energy Regulator will periodically auction permits for a current year and on a forward basis.
-The permits will be fully bankable and up to 5% of a following year's vintage can be surrendered for a current year.
-Until 2020 internationally recognised permits may be used to acquit up to 50% of an entity's liability.
+The Clean Energy Regulator will periodically auction carbon units for a current year and on a forward basis.
+The carbon units will be fully bankable and up to 5% of a following year's vintage can be surrendered for a current year.
+Until 2020 certain types of internationally recognised permits may be used to acquit up to 50% of an entity's liability.
 In addition an unlimited quantity of Kyoto compliant Carbon Farming Initiative credits can be used to acquit liability.
-The permits must be surrendered on 1 February following a financial year.
+The carbon units must be surrendered on 1 February following a financial year.

 Cap on emissions